mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/certification-talent.md

 ## 1 How Do I Get Certified in Mendix? {#get-certified}

 The [Mendix Developer Certification Program](https://gettingstarted.mendixcloud.com/link/certification) will help to boost your career by validating your knowledge, skill level, and contributions to the Mendix community.
-A certification obtained at the Rapid Developer, Advanced Developer, and Expert Developer levels contributes to your ranking and visibility, and it will be directly visible to the Mendix community via your [Community Profile](community#community-profile).
+A certification obtained at the Rapid Developer, Advanced Developer, and Expert Developer levels contributes to your ranking and visibility, and it will be directly visible to the Mendix community via your [Mendix Profile](community#mendix-profile).

 Once you sign up on the platform, you will automatically join as a Mendix community member, so you can start training and building apps with Mendix right away.
 The three levels of Mendix certification that you can obtain after you join as a Mendix community member are described below.